Unconquered (1947 film): Plot

-When Garth comes for Abby, Holden provokes him into a duel.
+When Garth comes for his alleged bond slave Abby, Holden provokes him into a duel.
 However, Garth has a bill of sale for Abby, so the governor awards her to him.
 Before Garth can do anything, he is summoned by Guyasuta.
 He takes Abby along.

 When a nearby settlement is wiped out, the governor prepares Fort Pitt for a siege.

 Holden walks unarmed into Guyasuta's camp and, by trickery, manages to save Abby from being tortured to death.
 They escape and, seeing the aftermath of the slaughtering of settlers, head off to warn Fort Pitt against Indian treachery.
 However, Garth convinces the authorities that Holden is an untrustworthy deserter; Holden is sentenced to death and Abby is returned to Garth.
 She makes a bargain with Garth: she will willingly go with him in return for him arranging Holden's escape.
 He agrees, but plots Holden's death in the escape attempt.
 Hannah, having been told by Garth that he is abandoning her for Abby, warns Holden, takes his place and is fatally shot.

 With no more food left, the acting British commander decides to accept Guyasuta's false promise to let them go unharmed.
 Fortunately, reinforcements arrive just in time, and the Indians flee.
 When the relief force enters the fort, however, the besieged see that the soldiers in the wagons are dead.
 Holden was unable to obtain reinforcements from the nearest British unit because it had suffered grievous casualties, but he was able to get a token force of mostly drummers and bagpipers of the famed Black Watch ... and corpses.
 Afterward, Holden kills Garth in a shootout, leaving him and Abby free to marry.